bewest/literatewebfont/README.markdown

 # Rough idea

 ## TL;DR
-This is a literate programming jekyll site to used to develop new ding bat webfonts on github.
+This is a literate programming jekyll site to used to develop fonts on github with a special focus on ding bat webfonts.

+## Status
+`simple.py` seems to generate a working webfont from a directory of glyphs referenced by index.html.
+Very crude and naive.

 ## Problem
 You have a bunch of symbols deployable as separate images, often used